 This article focuses solely on things to do on mainland Busuanga Island.
 Despite the island’s popularity for diving and island hopping, tourism is largely confined to Coron Town in the south, the commercial center and gateway to well-known destinations like Twin Lagoons and Baraccuda Lake.

 The northern portion of Busuanga is relatively unfamiliar to the world of tourism, in other words, it is an untouched paradise ready for hiking, kayaking, swimming, and otherwise exploring.
-As adventure seekers, Scott and I were obligated to venture north and discover all there is to do on Busuanga Island.
+As adventure seekers, Scott and I were obligated to venture north and discover all of the best things to do on Busuanga Island.

 I was confused too, don’t worry.
-Google search images of Busuanga Island and 90% of the photos are actually of Coron Island.
+If you Google search for images of Busuanga Island, it is likely that 90% of the photos are actually of Coron Island.
 They don’t make it easy to understand so let me help.

 Hopefully, that helps.
 Now that we are all clear, let’s explore the top things to do on Busuanga Island!